AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 SMPTE [ST 2022-2][ST-2022-2] defines the Unidirectional Transport of Constant Bit Rate MPEG-2 Transport Streams using RTP on IP Networks.

+This document outlines how devices capable of MPEG TS transports can be managed through NMOS IS-04 and IS-05.

 This BCP allows for the use of all transport types defined in the [Transports][Transports-Registry] registry that can carry media type `video/MP2T`.

 ## Use of Normative Language